 This may have been a blessing in disguise since Jaguar’s engineers’ workload continued to be an onerous one.
 With the V12 installation into the XJ saloon facing continued setback and delay, frustration grew.
 Complicating matters further was the increasingly stringent emissions regulations emanating from the United States.
 By the close of the decade, over 60% of Jaguar’s engineering resource was devoted entirely to regulatory compliance.

 More damaging was the reputation for piston failure which attached itself to the 2.8 litre engine.
-This unit, a derivation of the 4.2 block, proved highly sensitive to a combination of post-combustion deposits and very high exhaust valve temperatures, which lead to pre-ignition and in extreme cases, piston failure under light engine loads.
+This unit, a short-stroke version of the 4.2 block, proved highly sensitive to a combination of post-combustion deposits and very high exhaust valve temperatures, which lead to pre-ignition and in extreme cases, piston failure under light engine loads.
 It was a problem which also affected the larger unit, but its greater swept area mitigated matters somewhat.
-It took some time and a lot of head-scratching to eradicate, but this issue quickly sullied the 2.8’s reputation, and in mid-1973, it was quietly withdrawn from the UK market.
+It took some time and a lot of head-scratching to eradicate, but this issue quickly sullied the 2.8’s reputation, and in mid-1973, it was quietly withdrawn.
 Former senior engineer, Tom Jones later acknowledged, “we tried to do it too cheaply“.

-By then, a number of development cars were running with the experimental 3565cc V8 engine.
+By then, a number of development cars were running with the experimental 3565cc V8 engine, derived from the V12.
 While engineers were satisfied with performance and driveability, they discovered it to be notably deficient in NVH terms.
 This programme would be reluctantly abandoned in 1971, leaving Jaguar saddled with the flawed but acceptable 4.2 XK unit for the foreseeable future.